Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 <img src="../images/accplatform(16).png" alt="image_tooltip" title="image_tooltip" style="border: 1px solid gray; zoom:70%;">

-## Inviting users to a specific app in your workspace
+## Inviting Users to a Specific App in your Workspace

 App owners can invite users to a specific app.